 Heartland real estate with already high cap rates may outperform coastal city real estate with low cap rates.
 However, no area will be immune to a recession.
 The only difference will be the magnitude of declines.
 Please carefully study the demographic trends, job growth figures, upcoming inventory, and health of the major industries in the area you want to buy.

-If you must buy now, focus on the best location possible.
+If you must buy before an impending recession, focus on the best location possible.
 Look to buy property priced no greater than 20% of the median price home in your area because that's where the demand is greatest.
 If you want to save money and get a deal by buying a property farther out, then you should wait until you can't go a day without seeing a bearish real estate headline.

 8) Lower mortgage rates will create a soft landing.

-In general, when we are heading into a recession, mortgage rates decline.
+In general, when we are heading into a recession, mortgage rates decline because investors buy Treasury bonds for security.
 Therefore, lower mortgage rates helps increase affordability and bring back demand into the real estate market.
 As a result, prices bottom and tend to rebound.

 With rising inventory, softer prices, tough lending standards, strong employment, and lower mortgage rates, it's hard to see prices collapsing by more than 15% – 20%.